capjamesg/pyatproto/README.md

 # AT Protocol Python Library

-A wrapper for interacting with the [AT Protocol API](https://atproto.com/).
+A wrapper for interacting with the [AT Protocol API](https://atproto.com/), specifically for the [Bluesky](https://bsky.app/) social network.

+*Note: There are some hard-coded Bluesky method names in this library, so the current version will not work with other AT Protocol implementations.
+The plan is to change this as new servers become available.*

 ## Getting Started